[ C | Introduction | Song Index ]

 The line "no one needs morality when there isn't enough to eat" reminds me of the famous quote from Bert Brecht's (1898-1956) play The Threepenny Opera (1928): "Erst kommt das Fressen, dann kommt die Moral" - "Eating comes first, then comes morality".
 Brecht does not mean to say that people are selfish but that you cannot expect people to be noble as long as they have to fight for their bare existence; circumstances determine people's actions.

-[ Back to The Charge | Back to 1984 | Back to Frightened |
+[ Back to The Charge | Back to Burn the Castle | Back to Eleven Years | Back to Frightened |

-Back to Here Comes the War | Back to Over the Wire ]
+Back to Here Comes the War |

 Chinese Whispers